StackExchange/dnscontrol/docs/_providers/transip.md

 To use this provider, add an entry to `creds.json` with `TYPE` set to `TRANSIP` along with your TransIP credentials.

+### Key Pairs

-You can login with your AccountName and a PrivateKey which can be generated in the TransIP control panel.
-The PrivateKey is a stringified version of the private key given by the API, see the example below, each newline is replaced by "\n".
+You can login with your `AccountName` and a `PrivateKey` which can be generated in the [TransIP control panel](https://www.transip.nl/cp/account/api/).
+The `PrivateKey` is a stringified version of the Private Key given by the API, see the example below, each newline is replaced by "\n".

 Example: